r4j4h/php-druid-query/README.md

 1. `require 'vendor/autoload.php';`
 2. `$yay = new \DruidFamiliar\TimeBoundaryDruidQuery('my-cool-data-source');`
-3. Refer to the `Typical Use` section.
+3. Refer to the `Typical Use` section above.